GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.broken-color/README.md

 ## Context

-This is a simple extension used as sample in the [Debuggins extensions][1] tutorial.
+This is a simple sample extension used in the [Debugging extensions][1] tutorial.
+The purpose of this extension is to demonstrate how to debug different extension components.
 This extension changes the background color of active tab.

 ## Running this extension